andangrd/react-native-markdown-package/README.md

  1. Styling method.

     Now you can easily add styling on each syntax, e.g. add different color either in `strong`, `header`, or another md syntax.
 All default styles in this package is also already moved to new file `styles.js`.
- 2. Refactoring some codes to adopt ES6 style
+ 2. Refactoring some codes to adopt ES6 style.

     Refactor index.js using ES6. :)
- 3. Support `Sublist`
+ 3. Support `Sublist`.

     In the previous library, you couldn't add sublist.
 It was not supported.
 But now, this feature already added here.
 Please follow the instruction above...